Vitamin D and pregnancy

 It is easy to incorporate vitamin D into your daily intake.
 Simply ensure your skin obtains adequate amounts of sunlight.
 In the skin UVB rays will convert to vitamin D3 (cholecalciferol).

-An Australian review in 2010 concluded that women at risk of vitamin D deficiency should be monitored and appropriately supplemented during pregnancy.1 Vitamin D status should be checked early in pregnancy so that vitamin D deficiency can be corrected.
+An Australian review in 2010 concluded that women at risk of vitamin D insufficiency should be monitored and appropriately supplemented during pregnancy.1 Vitamin D status should be checked early in pregnancy so that vitamin D insufficiency can be corrected.
 Your GP will be able to assist with a simple blood test to determine your current vitamin D status and he can suggest appropriate supplementation where necessary.

 Vitamin D is an important vitamin for mums and infants.
 It is essential for the maintenance of health, avoidance of skeletal problems in adults and infants, and cardiovascular and immune health.5 It is also needed for optimal bone mineralisation for children and infants, especially during times when UV sunlight exposure is limited.

 Not all mums and infants get enough vitamin D from sunlight.
 For this group, vitamin D supplementation may be beneficial.
 A study based on an at-risk population in Sydney made these recommendations for vitamin D supplementation of infants and children in at-risk groups:6

 - annual measurement of vitamin D (25(OH)D) in dark-skinned or veiled infants, children and adults